opencardev/crankshaft/ISSUE_TEMPLATE.md

 - What phone do you have?
 What OS version?
-- Does it happen with OpenAuto on X11 too, or you don't know?
-- Did you try to compile OpenAuto with Xorg instead of EGL?
-Did you follow the build instructions on https://github.com/f1xpl/openauto/wiki/Build-instructions?
-What is your libQt version and does that come with raspbian?
+- Did you try to enable and run autoapp under X11 dev mode?
+Follow this: https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode
 - Please provide any further information that you might find helpful.